 Also read: The world of insects: Know what bit you! † 8 common travel bug bites and how to spot them.

 Table of contents

 What are bed bugs?

 During my trip I discovered that many backpackers are not even aware of bed bugs and that of course only causes the spread.
 But first of all: what are bed bugs anyway?
-Bedbugs translated means both bedbug as a bed bugs† They are super small insects with 6 legs and a flat, oval body.
+Bedbugs translated means both bedbug and bed bugs.
+They are super small insects with 6 legs and a flat, oval body.
 They are between 4,5 and 9 mm in size and can be white to reddish brown.
-Bed bugs live in, around and under the bed and are mainly active at night, making them difficult to spot.
+Bed bugs live in, around and under the bed and are mainly active at night, which makes them difficult to spot.
 They do not like light, but they do like heat.
-The moment you crawl into bed with your warm body in a dark room (which is always the case), they become active.
-Bed bugs live on blood.
-These tiny bite marks create tiny red spots and tiny bumps that can itch for days.
-Not only is the itching very annoying, it is also difficult to get rid of bed bugs.
-They easily travel with you.
+The moment you crawl into bed with your warm body in a dark room (which is always the case) they become active.
+Bedbugs live on blood.
+These small bite marks cause small red spots and small bumps that can itch for days.
+Not only the itching is very annoying, it is also difficult to get rid of bed bugs.
+They travel easily with you.

 How do you recognize bed bug bites?

 Bed bug bites are easy to spot once you know something about them.
 At first, the bumps themselves look a lot like mosquito bites, spider bites or sand flea bites.
 Bed bug bites can be recognized by the fact that the bumps are usually in a row behind each other.
 They are also close to each other.
 The amount of bumps means nothing.
 One time you can suffer from many bed bugs that have been on different body parts and the other time you can be 'lucky' that there was only 1 bed bug on your arm.